okangel12345/SM2KeyboardIcons/UltimateGuide.md

 # Ultimate K&B Guide
-## This guide has been put on hold until K&M support is available natively in-game.
+## This guide has been put on hold until K&M support is available natively in-game or I get enough willpower to code a program that will make it easier to replace the icons.
 You can still use it, but I recommend you just get the pre-made icons instead.

 Having issues?
 Check [Common Issues](https://github.com/okangel12345/SM2KeyboardIcons/blob/main/CommonIssues.md).